 We all know airbags are there to save our lives, but many people don’t realize they are essentially controlled explosions.
 An airbag deploys with tremendous force, moving at speeds up to 200 mph in a fraction of a second.
 If you’re sitting in the wrong spot, the very device designed to protect you can cause serious harm.
-This is why understanding the proper distance between you and your steering wheel isn’t just a minor detail—it’s a critical part of road safety.
-Answering the question of how close is too close to airbag deployment is one of the most important things you can do to protect yourself before you even turn the key.
+This is why understanding the proper distance from your steering wheel isn’t just a minor detail—it’s a critical part of road safety.
+Knowing how close to airbag deployment is safe is one of the most important things you can do to protect yourself before you even turn the key.

 Key Takeaways